 Me: Thank you, I will tell her that.
 Merry Christmas!

 Poison Control Advisor (Very serious voice): Be sure to have her see a Dr. if the burning persists.
 Merry Christmas and good luck.

 Me: Trust me!
 I will need it when I tell her that she won’t be able to taste the turkey!

 Mom and auntie are sitting in the living room sucking on popsicles, hubby and brother are both now passed out on floor from laughter exhaustion.

 I’m thinking that the hurricane was nothing compared to this!

 *note: no mothers or animals were injured in any way!

 Use this sweetened whipped cream topping for cream pie topping or serve with gingerbread, cobbler, or other desserts.

 - 1 teaspoon vanilla

 - Whip cream until almost stiff.
-Add sugar and vanilla; beat until cream holds peaks.
+Add Stevia and vanilla; beat until cream holds peaks.
 Spread over top of cooled pie or dollop on bread pudding, gingerbread, cobblers, or other desserts.